piskvorky/gensim/README.txt

 .. note::

-  Gensim's target audience is the NLP research community and interested general public; gensim is not meant to be a production tool for commercial environments.
+  `gensim`'s target audience is the NLP research community and interested general public; `gensim` is not meant to be a production tool for commercial environments.

 Installation
 ------------

-Gensim depends on NumPy and Scipy, two Python packages for scientific computing.
+This software depends on NumPy and Scipy, two Python packages for scientific computing.
-You must have them installed prior to installing gensim.
+You must have them installed prior to installing `gensim`.
 You can get them from <http://www.scipy.org/Download>.

 The simple way to install `gensim` is::